r-luna/react-simple-captcha/README.md

 | postamble   | string | (empty string)   | Text to appear should the captcha be solved, replacing the "verifY' button |
 | onValid     | func   | null             | The callback to be called upon succesfully solving the captcha |

-Otherwise look to the JSON payload table for additional props as they directly match their prop counterparts.
+Otherwise look to the JSON prop table for additional props.

 Here's a complete component example: